 Sometimes a production department may have materials left over either due to wrong estimation of requirement for a job or material defect.
 This excess material should be returned to stores without delay.
-Department returning the materials prepares a material return notein triplicate.
+Department returning the materials prepares a material return note in triplicate.
 One copy, duly signed, is returned by the store keeper to the returning department, one copy is sent to the costing department as a basis for giving credit to the returning department and the third copy is retained by the store keeper for completing his own records.
 Material returned note contains particulars similar to a material requisition note.

+XYZ Ltd.

+Materials Return Note

+Department Number

-Depar Job N XYZ Ltd. Materials Return Note Department Number Job Number Date S. Description Code Quantity For Cost Office Bin Store Remarks No. No. Rate Amount Card No. Ledger folio Authorized by Storekeeper Issued By Received By Bin Card Entered ByRate Entered By Entered By Checked By
+Job Number Date

+S. No. Description Code No. Quantity For Cost Office Bin Card No. Store Ledger folio Remarks

+Rate Amount 140.
+10110

+Authorised by Sto Sto orekeeper

+Issued By Received By

+Bin Card Entered By Rat ate Entered By

+Ch ecked By.